From the Turkish Baths to our everyday lives, the history of the humble bath towel is a story of evolution.

 This is also when designers began working with those expertly crafting the towel, creating a range of patterns and designs that varied significantly from the once plain woven piece of cotton.

-Towels are now part of every day life
+Towels are now part of everyday life

 Beach towels have a slightly shorter history